OpenSourceEconomics/epp_topics/src/epp_topics/software_engineering/pure_functions/screencast/script.md

 # Script: Pure functions

-Anecdote: Radost once was there when I explained to someone how to define functions and
+Anecdote: R. once was there when I explained to someone how to define functions and
 said: "Since I am not writing packages, the good thing is I rarely have to write code in functions".
 Then I realized that for me it is the opposite.
 "Since I am mostly writing packages I have the luxury that most of my code can be in (pure) functions".